‘On the first day of Christmas, my true (career) love gave to me…’

 This is an easy issue to fix with a healthy dose of ruthlessness.
 No one else is going to look after you so you need to look after yourself.
-No more endlessly devoting yourself to your organisation.
-Use a combination of LinkedIn activity, internal chats, attendance at professional forums, lunches, coffees with current contacts and PD sessions with your professional body.
+Stop endlessly devoting yourself to your organisation.
+Use a combination of LinkedIn activity, internal chats, attendance at professional forums, lunches, coffees with current contacts and a deliberate campaign to meet new people.

 How well known and well respected are you in your market place?

-The article focused mainly on how these ‘career failures’ found their next role.
-Not surprisingly, 94% of those who landed a new job within 6 months had prior experience in that industry.
-The message here is that you would be well advised to get experience across 2-3 industries early in your career, so that if you want to move on, there are multiple industries to rebound into rather than being pigeonholed.
+An HBR study of over 2,600 leaders who had lost their jobs found that 94% of those who landed a new job within 6 months had prior experience in that industry.
+The message here is to get experience across 2-3 industries early in your career.
+That way, if you want to move on, there are multiple industries to rebound into rather than being pigeonholed.

 How many sectors do you have under your belt?

-How often do you say negative things about work – whether it’s people or processes?
+How often do you say negative things about work – whether it’s to do with people or processes?
 We’ve all seen those people who carry workplace bitterness around with them for their entire life.
-What an effect it must have on their health, relationships, family and happiness.
+What an effect it must have on their health, relationships, family and happiness!

 Tenth Day: Rate the sun trajectory of your industry and skill set

 Consider changing your technical skills.
 The most logical place to extend your skills is in your current technical field.
-If you only have basic Excel skills, learn how to do Pivot Tables or V-lookups or even macros.
-Then, look at related areas.
-If you are already an advanced Excel user, investigate data analytics, for example.
+Or, look at related areas.

 Is the sun setting on your industry and skill set?